The Benefits of Regular, Consistent Therapy Over Time

 5. “I Don’t Have Much to Say” Is Often a Doorway

 One of the most surprising truths about therapy is that the most impactful sessions often happen when you least expect them.
-Even “light” sessions — the ones where clients feel they don’t have much to report — often led to important breakthroughs.
+Even “light” sessions — the ones where clients feel they don’t have much to report — often lead to important breakthroughs.
 Regular check-ins allow for powerful shifts to emerge, often beneath the surface of our day-to-day awareness.

 What This Means for My Practice